 How to apply

-Email firstname.lastname@example.org and tell us about your skills and experience.
-You can send a CV if you want, but we do particularly like reading a well-written email instead/as well.
+Email firstname.lastname@example.org and tell us about your skills and experience, plus include links to any relevant public repositories.
+You can send a CV if you want, but we particularly like reading a well-written email instead/as well.

-- What are the most challenging/interesting programming tasks you have worked on?
+- What are some of the most challenging/interesting programming tasks you have worked on?

 - Why do you want to work for Loco2?